No, only in the fall semester.

-3) Are graduate assistantships available?
 Yes, full-time students are eligible for graduate teaching and research assistantships.
-The assistantships pay your tuition (whether you are in-state or out-of-state) and also pay you a stipend, which in 2008-2009 is at least $12,500 for the year.
+The assistantships pay your tuition (whether you are in-state or out-of-state) and also pay you a stipend, which in 2021-2022 is at least $19,000 for the year.

-4) Do you have any courses offered at any other GMU campuses?
-Yes, occasionally a graduate course is offered on the Arlington campus, but most are offered only at the Fairfax campus.
+Yes, occasionally a graduate course is offered at the Mason Square campus, but most are offered only at the Fairfax campus.

-7) How do I set up a campus visit?
-To schedule a campus tour, please see the following: http://admissions.gmu.edu/common/visitMason.asp.
+To schedule a campus tour, please see the following: https://www2.gmu.edu/admissions-aid/apply-now/visit-mason

-3) Do I need to submit GRE scores?
-Yes, though the verbal and writing scores are the only parts we consider.
+GRE scores are optional (verbal and writing scores are the only parts we consider).

-6) How many credits earned from my master’s degree may be counted toward reducing the total number of PhD credits (72)?
 The maximum number of MA credits that may be counted toward the PhD requirements is 30.
 Please consult with the graduate director, however, who must approve all such credits.
-And in cases where the coursework is not listed on the transcript as History (American Studies or Military Studies, for example), you will normally need to provide a course syllabus before any evaluation cam be made.
+And in cases where the coursework is not listed on the transcript as History (American Studies or Military Studies, for example), you will normally need to provide a course syllabus before any evaluation can be made.
 Ultimately, however, the number of MA credits actually applied to your PhD requirements will also depend on how you define your major and minor fields.
 If all your MA coursework was in European history, for example, and your major and minor fields in the PhD program are in American history, then none of that MA coursework will count toward your PhD requirements.
-Dr. Barnes will not make any such decisions until after students have been admitted to the program.
+Dr. Smith will not make any such decisions until after students have been admitted to the program.